hulloitskai/docker-infra/README.md

    // name is the name of your platform, which will be associated with
    // infrastructure names on Cloudflare and DigitalOcean, as well as the
    // name of the resulting Docker Machine.
-Keep it simple and whitespace-free.
+Keep it simple and whitespace-free. name = "..."
-   //
-   // This should be the same name as the root folder of this repository (the
-   // Makefile and some external scripts will attempt to derive this name
-   // from the root folder).
-   name = "..."

    // cf_domain is the Cloudflare domain you'd like to attach your platform to,